OpenTTD-China-Set/china-set-stations/README.md

 You can use `install_dependencies.sh` to quickly download and setup `gorender`

-Use the `make` or `make all` command to build the grf; additionally, you could use `make all copy` to quickly copy the grf file to your game directory.
+Use the `make` or `make all` command to build the grf; additionally, you could use `make all copy` to copy the grf file to your game directory.
+Ideally it should be `~/.local/share/openttd/newgrf`; the path may vary depending on your game version and platform.
 For Windows users, we suggest using `wsl` to build the grf.
-Note that `gorender` may be slow when using wsl.
+Please note that `gorender` may be slow when using wsl.